Jersey-born Harry Trower is a director at one of the top estate agencies in Jersey so he knows his way around the island.

 Easily broken into sections with a couple of cafes along the way it is a beautiful trail that may not be obvious at the start.
-If you time it right you can finish at Corbiere watching the sunset with a beer in hand from the restaurant at the end.
+If you time it right, you can finish at Corbiere watching the sunset with a beer from the restaurant at the end.
 Well worth it.

 SWIM AT BEAUPORT BAY

 For all the fuss surrounding St Brelade’s Bay, it is not the prettiest bay in St Brelade.
 While there are other candidates, it is hard to look past Beauport.